pwagener/backbone.conduit/README.md

 ```
 var collection = new Backbone.Conduit.QuickCollection();

-// If you have a large amount of data injected onto the page ...
+// If you have a large amount of data injected onto the page, instead of 'reset(...)' do ...
 var aBigArray = [ ... ];
 collection.refill(aBigArray);